List of Rocky characters: Main characters

-Adrian Pennino
+Adrianna Pennino

 Adrianna "Adrian" Balboa (née Pennino, played by Talia Shire) is Rocky's girlfriend, and later wife.
 She is the mother of their only child Robert Balboa Jr. She appears in the original five Rocky movies.
-In Rocky Balboa, it is revealed that Adrian died in 2002, after 26 years of marriage, she died of ovarian cancer, and four years before the events of Rocky Balboa.
+In Rocky Balboa, it is revealed that Adrian died of ovarian cancer in 2002, after 26 years of marriage, and four years before the events of that film.
 Much of the film's premise is Rocky's grieving over losing Adrian.

 Paulie Pennino

-Paul "Paulie" Pennino (played by Burt Young) is Adrian's older brother and Rocky Balboa's best friend, later his brother-in-law when Rocky marries Adrian.
+Paul "Paulie" Pennino is Adrian's older brother and Rocky Balboa's best friend, later his brother-in-law when Rocky marries Adrian.
 He is one of only three characters to appear in the first six films.
 Young was nominated for the Academy Award for Best Supporting Actor for his performance in the first film, along with co-star Burgess Meredith.

 He works at a meat-rendering facility and is portrayed as having a drinking problem and tending towards self-pity, immaturity and emotional outbursts.
 In Rocky, when Rocky Balboa quits his "collection" job with a local loan shark, Paulie takes his place; this mafioso angle was dropped after the second film.
 Though he cares for his friends and family, he is often jealous of their happiness and success and feels they owe him.
 If someone insults Rocky in his presence, Paulie usually reacts with anger and withering insults.
 Paulie is racist, as seen in Rocky III when he openly stated that he did not like any of the black boxers in the gym where Apollo Creed once trained.
 He also says in Rocky Balboa that "Italian food cooked up by a bunch of Mexicans ain't so special."
 In response to challenges to fight, his catchphrase is "I don't sweat you", after which he is usually quickly defeated (by Thunderlips in Rocky III, by Rocky himself also in Rocky III, and by Tommy Gunn in Rocky V).
 Rocky describes Paulie in Rocky III as "like a crazy brother".

 Paulie introduced his sister, Adrian, to Rocky and generally encouraged their relationship.
 Paulie also invited Rocky to begin his unique training method of punching sides of beef at the rendering facility.